bunnyfly/dotfiles/README.md

 Setup
 -----
+Again...notes for myself.
 - Clone into `~/dotfiles`
 - `./install_dotfiles.sh`
 - Vim `:BundleInstall` to install Vim plugins
+- Fill in .\<program>rc-local configs.
 ...and probably some other steps like installing Powerline-enabled fonts.
 But that's most of it.